-We do not intend to pay dividends on our capital stock, and as such any returns will be limited to the value of our
+We do not intend to pay dividends on our capital stock, and as such any returns will be limited to the value of

 We have never declared or paid any cash dividends on our capital stock.
 We currently anticipate that we will retain future earnings for the development, operation and expansion of our business and do not anticipate declaring or paying any cash dividends for the foreseeable future.
 Any return to securityholders will therefore be limited to the appreciation of their securities.
-In addition, our senior secured notes issued in December 2016 restrict our ability to pay dividends
+In addition, our senior secured notes issued December 2016 through May 2017 restrict our ability to pay dividends, and the terms of our Series A Convertible may also act to limit our ability to pay dividends as we may not declare or pay any dividends on our common stock unless we also concurrently declare and set aside for payment or distribution, as applicable, participating dividends for our Series A Convertible.

-Provisions in our amended and restated certificate of incorporation and amended and restated bylaws, as amended, as well as provisions of Delaware law, could make it more difficult for a third party to acquire us or increase the cost of acquiring us, even if doing so would benefit our securityholders or remove our current management.
+Provisions in our amended and restated certificate of incorporation and amended and restated bylaws, as well as provisions of Delaware law, could make it more difficult for a third party to acquire us or increase the cost of acquiring us, even if doing so would benefit our securityholders or remove our current management.

-Our amended and restated certificate of incorporation, amended and restated bylaws, as amended, and Delaware law contain provisions that may have the effect of delaying or preventing a change in control of us or changes in our management.
+Our amended and restated certificate of incorporation, amended and restated bylaws, as amended and Delaware law contain provisions that may have the effect of delaying or preventing a change in control of us or changes in our management.
 Our charter documents also contain other provisions that could have an anti-takeover effect, such as:

-- establishing a classified board of directors so that not all members of our board of directors are elected at one time: - permitting the board of directors to establish the number of directors and fill any vacancies and newly created directorships; - providing that directors may only be removed for cause; - prohibiting cumulative voting for directors; - requiring super-majority voting to amend some provisions in our amended and restated certificate of incorporation and amended and restated bylaws, as amended; - authorizing the issuance of "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan: - eliminating the ability of stockholders to call special meetings of stockholders; and - prohibiting stockholder action by written consent, which requires all stockholder actions to be taken at a meeting of our stockholders.
+- establishing a classified board of directors so that not all members of our board of directors are elected at one time; - permitting the board of directors to establish the number of directors and fill any vacancies and newly created directorships; - providing that directors may only be removed for cause; - · prohibiting cumulative voting for directors; - requiring super-majority voting to amend some provisions in our amended and restated certificate of incorporation and amended and restated bylaws; - authorizing the issuance of "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan; - · eliminating the ability of stockholders to call special meetings of stockholders; and - prohibiting stockholder action by written consent, which requires all stockholder actions to be taken at a meeting of our stockholders.